evu/python-dev-env/README.md

 #### Automation ####

-Use this as a force multiplier and to increase the reliability and exactness of each part of your development workflow.
+Use this as a force multiplier and to increase the reliability and precision of each part of your development workflow.

 #### Documentation ####